 More on that in a minute.

-So you should enforce that – it takes practice but each time your dog starts heading towards the door, you give them a verbal correction combined with a calm but firm physical energy (presence).
+So it would be best if you enforced that – it takes practice, but each time your dog starts heading towards the door, you give them a verbal correction combined with a calm but firm physical energy (presence).

-Sometimes what sets them off is the doorbell and you would do exactly the same thing here as well.
+Sometimes what sets them off is the doorbell, and you would do the same thing here as well.

 Not so effective. 🙂